RyanKennon/Okta-Tenant-Setup/README.md

 ### 6) Create Groups

+Groups in Okta are used to organize users and control access to applications and policies.
+Creating department-based groups establishes the access structure that will be used to assign application access, session policies, and authenticator enrollment requirements.

 1. Open the **Directory** tab then select **Groups** then select **Add Group**
 2. Create a Group using the following information:
    - **Name:** Kennon Technologies Employees